Here is my final, honest review of Gut Thrive in 5. Read on to find out more!

 What Gut Thrive does marvelously that so many other programs can’t is to help you identify which of the four groups you can be in.
 So it’s like a uniquely bio-individual program, without having to pay the individual costs that are so high.

 If you embark on Gut Thrive, be prepared to get organized with your supplements, get organized with your food, and have some time each week to watch the videos.
 (You can, by the way, skim the transcripts of the videos which is a fabulous option.)

 For my science geek friends out there, you will learn a lot, and that’s another thing I really did love about Gut Thrive In 5.
 Christa is such a pro, and Dr. Tom O’Bryan of course as well renowned for gut health.
 She also includes other experts like Dr. Jack Tips to round out the program, and you will come away speaking pretty much like you are a gut expert or functional practitioner yourself!

 It feels so good to finish.
 I hope that even though you only got to hear 80% of the story, hearing the ending was the important part and I’m happy to answer any questions in the comments or by email if you have them.
-You can also watch this free webinar to get more information about Gut Thrive in 5 to see if it’s a good fit for you!
+You can also watch this free webinar (no longer available) to get more information about Gut Thrive in 5 to see if it’s a good fit for you!

 Other posts about gut health you might be interested in:

 - Part 1 of my Gut Thrive in 5 review

 - What Does it Mean to “Heal the Gut” and 100 Key Steps You can Take Today to Start Healing Your Gut